Generic Error Bounds for the Generalized Lasso with Sub-Exponential Data: Applications and Examples

-\end{proposition} It is noteworthy that a similar result can be achieved under different assumptions on~$x$.
+\end{fact} It is noteworthy that a similar result can be achieved under different assumptions on~$x$.
 For instance, \citet[Thm.~2.5]{ada15} proves a Hanson-Wright inequality under the assumption of a convex concentration property, while \citet[Thm.~1.5]{jlpy20} provide a somewhat different version under the additional assumption of unit variance.
-Alternatively, if the input vector $x$ is just uniformly sub-Gaussian, we can make use of a result by \citet[Prop.~2.7, Rem.~2.8]{zaj19} to obtain the following: \begin{proposition} Let $x \in \R^p$ be a centered, (uniformly) sub-Gaussian random vector and let $B \in \R^{p \times p}$.
-Then $xx^T-\E[xx^T]$ exhibits generic Bernstein concentration with respect to $(0,C\norm{x}_{\psi_2}^2 \gennorm_F)$, where $C > 0$ is a universal constant. \end{proposition}
+Alternatively, if the input vector $x$ is just uniformly sub-Gaussian, we can make use of a result by \citet[Prop.~2.7, Rem.~2.8]{zaj19} to obtain the following: \begin{fact} Let $x \in \R^p$ be a centered, (uniformly) sub-Gaussian random vector and let $B \in \R^{p \times p}$.
+Then $xx^T-\E[xx^T]$ exhibits generic Bernstein concentration with respect to $(0,C\norm{x}_{\psi_2}^2 \gennorm_F)$, where $C > 0$ is a universal constant. \end{fact}

 All aforementioned results can be integrated into our framework.
-The following error bound is a direct application of Corollary~\ref{cor_eg_global} to the setup of Proposition~\ref{prop_hw_ineq}: \begin{corollary}[Error bound for \eqref{LLS_H}, global version] Let $x\in \R^p$ be as in Proposition~\ref{prop_hw_ineq} and let~$y$ be sub-exponential.
+The following error bound is a direct application of Corollary~\ref{cor_eg_global} to the setup of Fact~\ref{prop_hw_ineq}: \begin{corollary}[Error bound for \eqref{LLS_H}, global version] Let $x\in \R^p$ be as in Fact~\ref{prop_hw_ineq} and let~$y$ be sub-exponential.
 Let the sample pairs $(x_1,y_1),\dots,(x_n,y_n)$ be independent copies of $(x,y)$.
 Moreover, let $H \subset \R^{p \times p}$ be convex and fix $B^\natural \in H$.
 We also assume that

 Then there exists a universal constant $C>0$ such that for every $u \geq 8$, the following holds true with probability at least $1-5\exp(-C\cdot u^2)-2\exp(-C \cdot \sqrt{n})$: If the sample size obeys